 For the caramel sauce:

-- Add the dry ingredients to the wet ingredients, mix until combined.
+Add the dry ingredients to the wet ingredients, mix until combined.

-- To make the caramel sauce, place the arrowroot powder and the cider in a container with a lid and shake to combine.
+Pace the arrowroot powder and the cider in a container with a lid and shake to combine.

 Place the vegan buttery spread, brown sugar, apple cider mixture, and salt in a saucepan.

-- Heat over medium heat, stirring constantly.
+Heat over medium heat, stirring constantly.
 Bring the mixture to a boil, then reduce heat to low, and continue to stir, letting the sauce thicken up.

-- Let the sauce cool slightly, then spoon over slices of apple cake to serve.
+Let the sauce cool slightly, then spoon over slices of apple cake to serve.